cloudmesh-community/hid-sp18-409/tutorial/README.md

 						/ 5.0) + 32.0))
 ```

-Now, we can convert our RDD object to a Spark SQL Dataframe as listed below.
+Now, we can convert our RDD object to a Spark SQL Dataframe as listed as follows.

 	TempDataset = spark.createDataFrame(parsedLines)

-Next, we can print and see the first 20 rows of data to validate our work as shown below.
+Next, we can print and see the first 20 rows of data to validate our work as shown next.

 	TempDataset.show()

 #### How to execute a python spark script

-You can use **spark-submit** command to run a spark script as shown below ? never use bellow, bellow is under the table ;-).
+You can use **spark-submit** command to run a spark script as shown next.

 	spark-submit temperature_converter.py